 Dr Seema was a good-looking post-graduate doctor in her early thirties, earning a six-figure monthly salary at a Vadodara hospital.
 But that hardly mattered when she was looking for a spouse.
 The fact that she was diabetic was enough for prospective grooms and their families to shy away from her.
 As time went on, she became depressed and started suffering from occasional convulsions.

 These are only two examples of people shunned due to biases and misconceptions regarding diabetes in Gujarat.
 Many families are opposed to marriage with a person who has to take multiple insulin injections, be careful of diet and manage lifestyle in the face of fluctuating sugar levels.
 Plus, there is the risk of health complications.

-The western state of Gujarat, often considered as the diabetic capital of India, has a high incidence of Type I diabetes.
+The western state, often considered the diabetic capital of India, has a high incidence, with some 40,000 youths with Type I diabetes.
 Type-II diabetes is believed to be present in 20 per cent of the adult population in Gujarat.

-Seeing the suffering and humiliation that unmarried, Type I diabetic youngsters go through, Ahmedabad-based diabetologist, Dr Mayur Patel decided to give them a helping hand and change their lives.
-He started a help centre in the city called, Make My Life, which is probably India’s first marriage bureau for diabetics.
+Seeing the suffering and humiliation that unmarried, Type I diabetic youngsters go through, Ahmedabad-based diabetologist Dr Mayur Patel decided to give them a helping hand and change their lives.
+He started a help center in the city called, Make My Life. which is probably India’s first marriage bureau for diabetics.
 And it was apt that the centre was started in Ahmedabad, one of India’s top medical tourism hubs.